ydatech/yii2-laradock/README.md

             - yourprojectname
     ```

-    You can also install multiple project under `/var/www/` :
+    You can also install multiple projects under `/var/www/` :

     ```
         - yourproject-environment